Mary Carpenter

 Mary Carpenter (3 April 1807 – 14 June 1877) was an English educational and social reformer.
 The daughter of a Unitarian minister, she founded a ragged school and reformatories, bringing previously unavailable educational opportunities to poor children and young offenders in Bristol.

-She published articles and books on her work and her lobbying was instrumental in the passage of several educational acts in the mid-nineteenth century.
-She was the first woman to have a paper published by the Statistical Society of London.
+She published articles and books on her work and her lobbying played a role in the passage of several educational acts in the mid-nineteenth century.
+She was also the first woman to have a paper published by the Statistical Society of London.
 She addressed many conferences and meetings and became known as one of the foremost public speakers of her time.
 Carpenter was active in the anti-slavery movement; she also visited India, visiting schools and prisons and working to improve female education, establish reformatory schools and improve prison conditions.
 In later years she visited Europe and America, carrying on her campaigns of penal and educational reform.

 Carpenter publicly supported women's suffrage in her later years and also campaigned for female access to higher education.
 She is buried in Arnos Vale Cemetery in Bristol and has a memorial in the North transept of Bristol Cathedral.

 Early life

-Carpenter was born in 1807, in Exeter, the first child of Lant Carpenter, a Unitarian minister in Exeter, and Anna (or Hannah) Penn.
-In 1817 the family moved to Bristol, where her father took charge of the Lewin's Mead Unitarian meeting house.
+Carpenter was born on 3 April 1807, in Exeter, the first child of Lant Carpenter, a Unitarian minister in Exeter, and Anna (or Hannah) Penn.
+In 1817, the family moved to Bristol, where her father took charge of the Lewin's Mead Unitarian meeting house.
 He established a boarding school at Great George Street, Brandon Hill, which was run by his wife and daughters, where Mary studied the sciences, mathematics, Greek and Latin.
 She taught in the school, had spells as a governess in the Isle of Wight and Hertfordshire and, in 1827, returned to Bristol to become head teacher at what had by now become Mrs Carpenter's Boarding School for Young Ladies.

-In 1833 she met Ram Mohan Roy, a founder of the Brahmo Samaj movement which reformed social Hinduism, and was influenced by his philosophy during his short stay with Miss Castle and Miss Kiddel at Beech House in Stapleton before Roy died of meningitis in September of that year.
+In 1833, she met Ram Mohan Roy, a founder of the Brahmo Samaj movement which reformed social Hinduism, and was influenced by his philosophy during his short stay with Miss Castle and Miss Kiddel at Beech House in Stapleton before Roy died of meningitis in September of that year.
 Later that year she also met Joseph Tuckerman, an American Unitarian who had founded the Ministry-at-Large to the Poor in Boston, Massachusetts.
 He is said to have directly inspired her start on the path of social reform, partly by a chance remark made when walking with Carpenter through a slum district of Bristol.
 A small boy in rags ran across their path and Tuckerman remarked, "That child should be followed to his home and seen after."
 He had established a Farm School in Massachusetts, which became the model for later reformatories.
 Carpenter's later writings are based upon ideas she developed from her correspondence with Tuckerman.